NHS priorities

 Stroke and transient ischaemic attack Coronary heart disease Atrial fibrillation Long term risks of venous thromboembolism/embolism

 For each condition and therapeutic area, a list of medicines has been published (please see the Drug Tariff and NHS BSA website).
-Community Pharmacy England offers a New Medicine Service hub page with further supporting information.

 This page has been developed to support you to become ready to provide the NMS or, if you are already providing the NMS, to support you to familiarise yourself with the expanded service.
 We start by offering background information and learning, then, we signpost to key clinical learning on each of the above topics.
-Finally, we link to consultation skills and personalised care resources, to help you ensure that your consultations are as effective as they can be.
+We link to consultation skills and personalised care resources, to help you ensure that your consultations are as effective as they can be.

-Click on the dropdown menu items to learn more.
+Select the dropdown menu items to learn more.

 Service specification and background learning